George Sikazwe: Coaching career

 Sikazwe was involved in coaching Wanderers as player-coach from about 1968 until he was named Wanderers’ permanent coach in 1972.
 He obtained his coaching qualifications in East Germany where he spent 8 months at the German College for Physical Education in 1973 and continued enjoying success as Wanderers’ coach with more titles heading to Shinde Stadium.
 He successfully oversaw the integration of younger players such as Roberston Zulu, Abraham Nkole, Evans Katebe, Brines Mulenga, Moses Kunda and Bernard Kabwe without loss of quality.

 He also served as national team Assistant Coach to Ante Buselic and took charge of the team on occasion, as well as leading the Zambia ‘B’ side to the country's first ever East and Central Africa tournament in 1973, where the team failed to reach the knock-out round after losing a play-ff to Uganda national football team.
 He was part of the technical bench when Zambia participated in the CAN for the first time in Egypt in 1974 and they went all the way to the final only to lose to Zaire after a replay.
 He also took charge of the full national side at ECA 1974 where they reached the semi-finals.

 He coached Wanderers until March 1977 when he was replaced by Dickson Makwaza, after concerns were raised about the team's lack of success in continental competitions so management sought to freshen up the technical bench.
 After leaving the Wanderers’ coaching job, Sikazwe was transferred to Kalulushi Mine in 1978 where he took over as Division II Kalulushi Modern Stars’ coach and changed the team's fortunes, leading them to the top league in 1983 where they remained for thirteen seasons with their best league placing coming in 1988 and 1992 when they finished in fourth place.
 Stars also got to the 1990 Independence Cup final which they lost 1–0 to Power Dynamos.
 He remained at Stars until he retired in 1993 and was succeeded by Jericho Shinde.
 His departure marked a decline in performances and Stars were demoted in 1995 when they ended the season second from bottom.

 Personal life

 Sikazwe married Anedi Chiwaya in 1973 and they had ten children.
 When he retired from the mines in 1993, he settled on his farm in Chembe West in Kalulushi Farming Zone where he grew maize and groundnuts.

 Death

-Sikazwe died on 2 December 2019 after an illness.
+Sikazwe died on 2 December 2019, at the age of 81, after an illness.